 There have been many advances in joint replacement since the 1960s, when these procedures were first performed.
 They include:

-- Patient-specific instrumentation — We can use CT or MRI scans of the knee and get 3-D images that let a surgeon know exactly where to make a cut.
-A 3-D mold can be dropped right onto the patient’s own knee to guide the surgeon.
+- Patient-specific instrumentation.
+We can use CT or MRI scans of the knee and get 3D images that let a surgeon know exactly where to make a cut.
+A 3D mold can be dropped right onto the patient’s own knee to guide the surgeon, he adds.

-- Robotic-assisted surgery — Uses preoperative imaging and intra-operative navigation with robotic assistance to improve the accuracy of implant placement and preserves soft tissue.
+- Robotic-assisted surgery.
+This advancement in preoperative imaging and intra-operative navigation with robotic assistance acts to improve the accuracy of implant placement and preserves soft tissue.

 - Improvements in the quality of joints.
 Advances in prosthetic design and biomaterials are improving motion as well as the length of the life of these joints.
 This means they are lighter and stronger and last longer than joints of the past.